mslegrand/R-expressions-and-calls/DisectingExpressions.md

 ```
 <environment: R_GlobalEnv>
 ```

 Here we set the environment of the function to be the Global environment

-Creating Functions On the Fly
+Variable Functions On the Fly
 ===
-When we don't know what ot how many statements the function may contain, then to create the body we need to generate a ***list of calls***  and this is when **expressions** become useful
+When we don't know what or how many statements the function may contain, then to create the body we might generate a list of either ***calls** or ***character strings***.

 To illustrate this, we take an example motivated by continued fractions.
 Given n, we want to generate a function that contains n copies of the